51st-Vfw/JAFDTC/doc/README.md

 # JAFDTC: User’s Guide

-**_Version 1.0.0 of 17-September-24_**
+**_Version 1.1.0 of TODO_**

 _Just Another #%*@^!% DTC_ (JAFDTC) is a native Windows application that allows you to upload data typically saved on a data cartridge in real life, such as steerpoints/waypoints and other avionics setup, into a DCS module during a flight.

+JAFDTC is intended to provide a simple DTC tool that allows avionics setups to be built and shared across a group of pilots.
+While it provides some light-weight flight planning capabilities, JAFDTC is not a full-blown flight planner like CombatFlite (though it may be sufficient to serve that role depending on your specific needs).

 There are three components to the user's guide,

 - This document provides a broad overview of JAFDTC
 - The